Continuing Education Activity

 Eruption Cyst

 Eruption cysts are diagnosed clinically; however, they should be confirmed with radiographic imaging.
-Examination will determine whether the cyst causing the delayed eruption is associated with a deciduous or permanent tooth.
+The examination determines whether the cyst causing the delayed eruption is associated with a deciduous or permanent tooth.
 The overlying gingival tissue has edema, a bluish hue, and/or a translucent appearance.[8]
 Eruption cysts are the gingival counterpart of the LPC.

 Lateral Periodontal Cyst (LPC)

-Clinically, involved teeth are vital and may appear to be displaced or demonstrate associated mobility.
+Clinically, involved teeth are vital and may appear displaced or demonstrate associated mobility.
 They may also present with alveolar expansion—buccally or lingually.
 The interproximal gingival mass is immovable and firm, without erythema or signs of infection.
-Similar to other odontogenic cysts, LPCs are commonly an incidental radiographic finding and are usually painless.
-Radiographically, they are a well-demarcated unilocular radiolucency located interproximally between two adjacent roots.
+Similar to other odontogenic cysts, LPCs are usually painless and are incidental to radiographic findings.
+Radiographically, they are a well-demarcated unilocular radiolucency located interproximally between 2 adjacent roots.
 A variant of LPC, the botryoid (grape-like) odontogenic cyst, presents in the same location; however, it appears as a multilocular/multicystic radiolucency.[6]

 Odontogenic Keratocyst

 Approximately 25 to 40% of odontogenic keratocysts are associated with an impacted tooth.[10].
-Clinically, the patient may have delayed tooth eruption, and thus it is important to obtain diagnostic radiographs to evaluate.
-OKCs are frequently asymptomatic as they expand in an anterior-posterior direction with little to no buccolingual expansion.
+Clinically, the patient may have delayed tooth eruption, and thus, it is important to obtain diagnostic radiographs to evaluate.
+OKCs are frequently asymptomatic as they expand in an anterior-posterior direction with little buccolingual expansion.
 Larger OKCs may present with pain, intraoral edema, trismus, sensory deficits, infection, and drainage.
 Radiographically, OKCs have varied presentations ranging from a well-demarcated unilocular lesion with smooth borders to a unilocular lesion with a scalloped border to a multilocular radiolucency.[2]
 Patients presenting with multiple OKC lesions should be evaluated for or referred to evaluate for nevoid basal cell carcinoma syndrome (Gorlin syndrome).
 Gorlin syndrome is an autosomal dominant inherited condition resulting from mutations in the PTCH tumor suppressor gene mapped to chromosome 9q22.
 The syndrome is significant for multiple basal cell carcinomas, palmar pits, multiple OKCs, and bilamellar calcification of the falx cerebri.
-Genetic testing of the patient and close family members are required to make an official diagnosis of Gorlin syndrome.[1][2]
+Genetic testing of the patient and close family members is required to diagnose Gorlin syndrome officially.[1][2]

 Orthokeratinizing Odontogenic Cyst

-Orthokeratinizing odontogenic cyst should not be mistaken for a variant of OKC.
-It is commonly associated with an impacted tooth, and thus clinically, a patient may experience delayed tooth eruption.
+Orthokeratinizing odontogenic cysts should not be mistaken for a variant of OKC.
+It is commonly associated with an impacted tooth; thus, a patient may experience delayed tooth eruption clinically.
 It is important to obtain radiographs to evaluate impacted teeth.
-Radiographically, orthokeratinizing odontogenic cysts present as a well-demarcated unilocular radiolucency usually seen in the posterior mandible region.[2]
+Radiographically, ortho-keratinizing odontogenic cysts present as a well-demarcated unilocular radiolucency usually seen in the posterior mandible region.[2]

 Glandular Odontogenic Cyst

-Clinically, erupted teeth in association with glandular odontogenic cysts are often associated may have mobility or displacement.
-Additionally, there may also be swelling, alveolar expansion, pain, or neurosensory deficit.
-Radiographically, GOCs may present as a unilocular or multilocular radiolucency with well-demarcated borders crossing the midline.
+Clinically, erupted teeth associated with glandular odontogenic cysts are often associated with mobility or displacement.
+There may also be swelling, alveolar expansion, pain, or neurosensory deficit.
+Radiographically, GOCs may present as unilocular or multilocular radiolucency with well-demarcated borders crossing the midline.
 They are aggressive, usually resulting in root displacement and resorption.[9]

 Treatment / Management

 Periapical cysts are commonly treated with non-surgical endodontic (root canal) therapy.
-If the tooth remains symptomatic after endodontic therapy, surgical endodontic therapy or extraction will be required.
-Surgical endodontic therapy, apicoectomy (removing the root apex), and curettage of the cyst produces reliable bone healing.
+Surgical endodontic therapy or extraction is required if the tooth remains symptomatic after endodontic therapy.
+Surgical endodontic therapy, apicoectomy (removing the root apex), and curettage of the cyst produce reliable bone healing.
 Extraction with curettage or enucleation of the socket is also effective at eliminating the occurrence of a residual cyst.
-Overall, surgical endodontic therapy results in 95% bone healing compared to 66% bone healing with non-surgical treatment.[15]
+Overall, surgical endodontic therapy results in 95% bone healing compared to 66% with non-surgical treatment.[15]

-Treatment for paradental cysts depends on the location of the cyst and its associated tooth.
-If associated with a first or second molar, the cyst is typically enucleated and allowed to heal.
-If associated with a third molar, extraction is the treatment of choice.
+- Treatment for paradental cysts depends on their location and associated tooth.
+If the cyst is associated with a first or second molar, it is typically enucleated and allowed to heal.
+If it is associated with a third molar, extraction is the treatment of choice.

-Eruption cysts are self-limiting and therefore do not require treatment.
-The cyst will typically rupture on its own as the tooth erupts.
-If symptomatic, the cyst can be unroofed to reduce any associated inflammatory pressure.[8]
+- Eruption cysts are self-limiting and, therefore, do not require treatment.
+The cyst typically ruptures on its own as the tooth erupts.
+The cyst can be unroofed if symptomatic to reduce any associated inflammatory pressure.[8]

-Odontogenic keratocysts are treated with various modalities, depending on the size and location of the lesion.
-Smaller OKCs are manageable by enucleation and possible peripheral ostectomy to achieve healthy bony margins.
+- Odontogenic keratocysts are treated with various modalities depending on the size and location of the lesion.
+Smaller OKCs are manageable by enucleation and possible peripheral osteotomy to achieve healthy bony margins.
 Larger OKCs may require marsupialization or a resection.
-With a high recurrence rate, patients are clinical and radiographic followed-up.[14]
+With a high recurrence rate, patients are clinical and radiographic follow-up.[14]

 Differential Diagnosis